Gangarampur

 Gangarampur is one of the cities and a municipality in Dakshin Dinajpur district in the state of West Bengal, India.
-Buniadpur is the headquarters of the Gangarampur subdivision.
+Balurghat is the headquarters of the Gangarampur Subdivision.
 The city is located on the bank of river Punarbhaba.
 Gangarampur is one of the major cities connected through National Highway 512.
 It became the subdivision of newly formed district Dakshin Dinajpur when Paschim Dinajpur was bifurcated into Uttar and Dakshin Dinajpur in 1992.
+It was one of the Khalji capital under Muhammad Khalji.

 Geography

 Location

 Gangarampur is located almost in the middle of Dakshin Dinajpur district at 25.4°N 88.52°E. It has spread linearly along the banks of the Punarbhaba River.
 It has an average elevation of 25 metres (82 feet).
 The area of the city is 10.29 Sq. km.

 In the map alongside, all places marked on the map are linked in the full screen version.

 Climate

 Gangarampur has a Tropical wet-and-dry climate, with summer monsoons.
 The maximum temperatures can often exceed 38 °C (100 °F) during May–June.
 Winter tends to last from December to early-February, with the lowest temperatures hovering in the 4 °C (40 °F) to 8 °C (47 °F) range during December and January.
 Monsoon is the most notable phenomenon in the climate of the city.
 Maximum rainfall occurs during the monsoon in July–August.